Plastic is made in factories from oil.

 The first plastic that was completely human-made was called Bakelite.
 A Belgian born chemist named Leo Baekeland invented it in 1905 by mixing two chemicals together to make a material that could be moulded into shapes that set hard and didn't melt.
 Bakelite was used to make music records, radio and TV covers, telephones and furniture, and even jewellery.

 Plastic and the environment

 Old plastic can be recycled.
 Once it is cleaned it can be used to make new bottles and bags.
 It doesn't rot and can't be burned safely.
 (Burning plastic gives off dangerous gases) So it is hard to get rid of it.
 Plastic rubbish takes up a lot of space in garbage dumps.
-To help our environment we need to use it carefully and save it whenever we can.
+To help our environment we need to use it carefully and save and reuse it whenever we can.

 Reuse and recycle

-Reuse plastic bags, carry lunch in a reusable lunch box, and put plastic objects into a recycle bin so it can be melted and made into new things.
+- Carry lunch in a reusable lunch box, and put plastic objects into a recycle bin so it can be melted and made into new things.

 - Put plastic into recycle bins so we can help the planet.